 Studies reveal that a lack of sleep or poor quality of sleep can result in an increase in both cortisol and ghrelin hormones leading to an increase in hunger and appetite.

-We encourage you to aim for a full 8 hours of sleep per night and try reduce your screen time prior to bedtime to improve your quality of sleep.
+We encourage you to aim for a full 8 hours of sleep per night and try to reduce your screen time prior to bedtime to improve your quality of sleep.

 Numerous medications can promote weight gain and can lead to weight fluctuations due to fluid retention, increased appetite and the temporary alteration in where the body stores fat.
 These include anti-inflammatory steroid medications such as prednisone, antipsychotic drugs (used to treat disorders like schizophrenia and bipolar disorder), alongside medications to treat migraines, seizures, high blood pressure, allergies and diabetes.

-Contrary to popular belief, birth control bills containing estrogen and progestin have not been proven to causing lasting weight gain.
+Contrary to popular belief, birth control pills containing estrogen and progestin have not been proven to causing lasting weight gain.
 Some women may experience weight gain in the early stages, however this is usually not a drastic increase and is often only short term.

 Dietary interventions and regular physical activity can be effective in controlling weight whilst on medication however results occur progressively over a longer period of time.